 Type of service Nature and timing of performance obligation, including significant payment terms Revenue recognition under IFRS 15 Foreign exchange fees The customer obtains the services for administrative services over time.
 The services are invoiced monthly in arrears and due for settlement within 30 days.
 The price was negotiated between the parties and the fee is determined based on the NAV of the funds.
 Revenue is recognised as arising over time and accrued over time.
 Fees arising from IMA portfolio management The customer obtains the services for portfolio management over time.
 The services are invoiced quarterly in arrears and due for settlement within 30 days.
 The fee is determined based on the NAV of the funds.
 Revenue is recognised as arising over time and accrued over time.
 Fees arising from UCITS distribution The UCITS fund obtains the services for the introduction of new funds at the time of subscription.
 The services are invoiced quarterly in arrears and due for settlement within 30 days.
 The fee is determined based on the NAV of the funds.
-Revenue is initially recognised at date of subscription but arises over time for the duration of the subscribers' investment in the UCITS fund.
+Revenue is recognised as arising over time and accrued over time.
 Investment management intra-group service fees The parent company obtains the services for sales, marketing and support services outside Japan over time.
 The services are invoiced half-yearly in arrears and due for settlement within 30 days.
-The fee is determined on a cost-plus basis calculated on the Revenue is recognised as arising over time and accrued over time.
+The fee is determined on a cost-plus basis calculated on the relevant proportion of the cost-base of the company.
+Revenue is recognised as arising over time and accrued over time.